Vanity vs. Actionable Metrics in Marketing

 All you have is flashy data that doesn’t improve your understanding of how you’ve performed or offer any insights for future marketing decisions.
 This can work wonders for PR purposes as long as no one looks at them too closely and starts asking questions.

 For example, having 100,000 app downloads might seem impressive, but that number means nothing if there are only 1,000 monthly active users.
-Likewise, growing your Instagram followers by millions is meaningless if those follows don’t translate into sales.
+Likewise, growing your Instagram followers by millions is meaningless if those followers don’t translate into sales.

 Relying heavily on vanity metrics can be dangerous for your business.
 It might lead you to believe you’re getting results, even though those results aren’t positively impacting your bottom line.